codecraftingtools/tydl/doc/tutorial/tutorial.rst

   Simple: Record
     fields:
-      a: UInt8
-      b: UInt8
+      first:  UInt 8
+      second: UInt 8

 Without diving into every detail of the Tydl syntax, here is a brief explanation of this declaration:

 Line 1
   Import all declarations from the nested ``Tydl.Data`` namespace into file scope.
-The relevant declarations for this example are the ``Record`` and ``UInt8`` data types.
+The relevant declarations for this example are the `Record
+  <Record>` and `UInt <UInt>` data types.

 Line 3
-  Declare a new Tydl data ``Record`` named ``Simple``.
+  Declare a new Tydl data `Record <Record>` named ``Simple``.

 Lines 4-6
-  The ``fields`` attribute of a data ``Record`` contains a list of key, value pairs that specify the name and data type of each record member.
+  The `fields <fields>` attribute of a data `Record <Record>` contains a list of key-value pairs that specify the name and data type of each record member.
 The order in which the fields are listed determines the order they are stored in memory, unless a location is explicitly specified.

 For those that prefer a more C-like syntax, the following alternative declaration is equivalent to the one above: